pankyka/fusionauth-heroku/README.md

-# Fusion Auth Server on Heroku
+# Working FusionAuth Server on Heroku

-Fusion Auth Server provides authentication, authorization, and user management for any app: deploy anywhere, integrate with anything, in minutes.
+FusionAuth Server provides authentication, authorization, and user management for any app: deploy anywhere, integrate with anything, in minutes.

 We got this.
 Go build something awesome!